About Me

 My name is Jaimie (she/her) and I warmly welcome you to my page!

-I'm a storyteller, diversity, equity, & inclusion advocate, creative producer, and communications expert.
+I'm a storyteller, diversity, equity, & inclusion advocate, cultural consultant, creative producer, and communications strategist.
 I'm the proud daughter of Chinese immigrants, and my story is their story — one of challenges, grit, growth, and opportunity.

 My story began in my hometown of Houston, Texas and continued across five other states to lead me to Los Angeles, California.
 After graduating Duke University -- where I spent much of my time writing for the school newspaper, working at the Duke Women’s Center on gender equity activism, and performing as an actor in student productions -- I sought to make a difference in the world.
 I spent the next five years working in the non-profit and public sectors to inspire others and create lasting policy and cultural change.